g00351263/RobotCar_Myo_Pi3/README.md

 I was required to develop a project by using gesture or voice to control hardware devices or software objects.
 Hence, I have choosen the project of moving a robot car using the hand gestures.
 Following are the devices/software needed.

+(Important) Make sure python version (2.7)is the version used, otherwise might get conflict and code won't run.
+Also let myo armband heat up to work.

 ## Required Hardware

 4tronix inition robot car chasis -  Website [here](https://4tronix.co.uk/blog/?p=169)